tracelayer23/tracelayer/docs/04-ARCHITECTURE.md

 3. Evidence layer stores references to the supporting data.

-4. Entity layer identifies involved contracts and addresses.
+4. Entity layer identifies involved contracts, assets, and addresses.

-5. Relationship layer maps wallet, smart account, token, and infrastructure relationships.
+5. Relationship layer maps wallet, account, asset, and infrastructure relationships.

 6. Action layer interprets what appears to have happened.